This article will cover:

 What is Sunk Cost Fallacy?

 In economics, sunk cost means a cost paid which can no longer be recovered.
 The sunk cost fallacy urges you to continue doing what you are doing because you have invested time, money or energy in it.
-The more the money, energy or time invested, the harder it is to stop investing further time or money.
+The meaning of sunk cost fallacy is that the more the money, energy or time invested, the harder it is to stop investing further time or money.

 Let’s take an example where I toss a coin and we bet.
 You lose 1000 on the wrong call.
 How much do you think you should win for the right call?